PowerShell/vscode-powershell/ISSUE_TEMPLATE.md

 Please fill in these details so that we can help you!

-If you are filing an issue related the PowerShell syntax coloring/highlighting, please file it at the EditorSyntax repo:
+If you are filing an issue related to PowerShell syntax coloring/highlighting, please file it at the EditorSyntax repo:

 https://github.com/PowerShell/EditorSyntax/issues